This post may contain affiliate links.

 But white chocolate is always a yes and marshmallows are the item he begs for daily.

-Personally, I am all about the classic Chocolate Chip Cookie, but adding my favorite part of my favorite childhood cereal is too much fun!
+Personally, I am all about the classic Chocolate Chip Cookie (small batch, please!), but adding my favorite part of my favorite childhood cereal is too much fun!
+Try these other favorite cookie recipes as well: Chocolate Chip Pecan Cookies, Chocolate Cake Mix Cookies or these Nutella Thumbprint Cookies!

-• A possible St. Patrick’s Day treat.
+- A fun St. Patrick’s Day treat.
 We don’t really do a lot of green stuff for St. Patrick’s Day here, but a fun treat that the little leprechauns would love is always a great idea to me.

-• DELICIOUS!
-One bite of the rainbow, white chocolate filled Lucky Charm Cookies will have you ALL IN.
-I promise!
+- DELICIOUS!
+One bite of the rainbow, white chocolate filled chewy Lucky Charm Cookies will have you ALL IN.
+A perfect simple dessert recipe!

-• butter: unsalted butter, softened.
-Make sure it’s not too soft or that can cause your cookies not to be successful!
+- butter: unsalted butter, softened.
+Make sure it’s not too soft or that can cause your cookies to spread and come out too thin.

 Step-By-Step Instructions:

-• In a separate bowl, whisk together the flour, baking soda and salt.
-Add the flour mixture about a third at a time and again just beat until incorporated and you don’t see any major flour streaks.
-You don’t want to over the ingredients after step 1 where you cream the butter and sugars.
+Step 3: In a separate bowl, whisk together the flour, baking soda and salt.
+Add the flour mixture into the wet ingredients about a third at a time and again just beat until incorporated and you don’t see any major flour streaks.
+You don’t want to over mix the ingredients after step 1 where you cream the butter and sugars.

 I don’t suggest freezing these cookies, or storing the cookie dough in the refrigerator as the marshmallows will actually begin to break down over time and it becomes a bit of a messy look and loss of texture overall.